|

 Comments: New Hope Baptist Church is an African-American church founded in 1877 and located at 7725 Porters Rd., Esmont,

 Virginia.
-Its cemetery contains approximately 137 gravestones and numerous unmarked graves or graves with illegible
+In September 2017, its cemetery contained approximately 153 gravestones and numerous unmarked graves or graves with illegible

 gravestones.
 This cemetery adjoins that of New Green Mountain Baptist Church of Esmont.
 Directions to New Hope Baptist Church